Liberal Arts Courses

 Credit: This 300-level course is typically given credit by Economics Departments.

-Prerequisites: Two courses in microeconomics, two courses in macroeconomics, and one course in calculus.
+Prerequisites: One course in microeconomics, one course in macroeconomics, and one course in calculus.
 Students lacking one of these prerequisites in economics may be able to enroll with permission from the Executive Director.
 We recognize that courses at your home institution may be organized and titled differently but cover the same content suggested by our prerequisites.
-If you need help determining whether your prior coursework fulfills our prerequisites, please contact us at info@swedishprogram.org.
+If you need help determining whether your prior coursework fulfills our prerequisites, please contact us at [email protected].

 This course aims at providing a basic understanding of financial economics with emphasis on investment theory and practice.
 The goal of this class is to provide you with a structure for thinking about investment theory and show you how to address investment problems in a systematic manner.
 The topics include optimal portfolio choice, capital asset pricing model, market efficiency, financial derivatives, capital structure & risk management.